 If using VBox, you can set up a VM with VT-x/AMD-V acceleration when testing most features of E2B.
 However, you may find that the VM won't run XP Setup unless VT-x/AMD-V acceleration is first turned off.
 Once the text-mode stage has completed, you can turn on VT-x/AMD-V acceleration to run the 2nd GUI stage.
 Some linux ISOs (e.g. Parted Magic) may also not run correctly with VT-x ON (if you get a 'Cannot find SQFS' error, try VT-x OFF or test on a real system).

-VMWare - You can also boot directly from a USB drive using VMWare - see the VMWare section on this page.
-However, be aware that like VBox, VMWare does not allow direct sector writes to the USB drive, so using .imgPTN files may fail to work and other writes may not be permanent (e.g. deleting or modifying files).
+You can also boot directly from a USB drive using VMWare - see the VMWare section on this page.
+However, be aware that like VBox, VMWare does not allow direct sector writes to the USB drive volume area, so using .imgPTN files may fail to work and other writes may not be permanent (e.g. deleting or modifying files).

-Don't use Plop! - Plop! uses a read-only USB driver stack.
-Unless you have full write access under the VM, E2B will not work, which is why Plop! is not suitable to use to boot from an E2B USB drive - see FAQ for more details.
+Do not use Plop! - Plop! uses a read-only USB driver stack.
+Unless you have write access under the VM, E2B will not work, which is why Plop! is not suitable to use to boot from an E2B USB drive - see FAQ for more details.